arinbasu/Principles-of-Data-Analysis-and-Structural-Equation-Modelling-in-R/test.md

 Here, x is the variable, pct is percentage, and c() is a function that binds the two objects.
 You can do by hand for each variable in your data set or you can write a function at one time to accomplish this in R. Below, I have shown you a function that will take a variable x and will output the count and percentage:

-## *Function to do univariate analysis of nominal and ordinal variables*
+## *Code Listing 2.
+Function to do univariate analysis of nominal and ordinal variables*

 ```
 unitable <- function(x){